Lei Lanxi

-Lei Lanxi (雷兰曦 (Léi Lánxī); born 25 January 1998) is a Chinese badminton player from Dongguan.
+Lei Lanxi (雷兰曦 (Léi Lánxī); born 25 January 1998) is a Chinese badminton player.
 He won a gold medal at the 2016 BWF World Junior Championships in the mixed team event.

 Early life

 Lei was born in Dongguan, Guangdong.
 He started playing badminton at the age of 9 and entered the Dongguan Sports School, where he received scholarship from Tang Xianhu.

 Career

-In 2016, Lei competed in the 2016 BWF World Junior Championships mixed team event and was selected to play against the Armenian team in the group stage.
+In 2016, Lei competed in the BWF World Junior Championships mixed team event and was selected to play against the Armenian team in the group stage.
 In 2019, he won his first title at the Belarus International.
-He also reached the quarterfinals of the Vietnam Open.
-In 2021, Lei won the China National Badminton Championships in the men's singles discipline.
+He also reached the quarter-finals of the Vietnam Open.

-In 2022, he competed in the 2022 Badminton Asia Championships and qualified for the first round of the main draw, but lost to Kanta Tsuneyama in three games.
+In 2022, he competed in the Asian Championships and qualified for the first round of the main draw, but lost to Kanta Tsuneyama in three games.
 He reached his second final at the 2022 Malang Indonesia International.

+In 2023, he helped the national team win the Asia Mixed Team Championships.